-The analysis in this report relates to the public consultation on the council budget for 2024/25, which started on 3rd January 2024 and finished on 16th February 2024.
-This report considers all valid responses received during the consultation period.
+The analysis in this report relates to the public consultation on the council budget for 2024/25, which started on 3rd January 2024 and is due to finish on 16th February 2024.
+This interim report considers all valid responses received up to midday on 2nd February 2024.